Can Late Ovulation Affect Your Chances of Getting Pregnant?

 Ovulation is the 21-day period when the egg gets released from the ovaries and travels down the fallopian tubes.
 When the sperm meets the egg, the zygote gets implanted into the uterus.
 The endometrial wall thickens as a result, and the pregnancy term begins.
-However, in many cases, fertilization doesn’t happen, and the egg gets released from the uterus lining, leading to periods in women.
+However, in many cases, fertilisation doesn’t happen, and the egg gets released from the uterus lining, leading to periods in women.

-Usually, ovulation starts at Day 14 during the 28-day menstrual cycle, but sometimes due to a number of reasons, it may be delayed (late ovulation).
-In this article, we shall discuss this condition a little more in detail and how it might affect your chances of getting pregnant.
+Usually, ovulation starts on Day 14 during the 28-day menstrual cycle, but sometimes due to a number of reasons, it may be delayed (late ovulation).
+In this article, we shall discuss this condition in a little more detail and how it might affect your chances of getting pregnant.

 What Is Late Ovulation?

 Late ovulation happens if you ovulate anywhere between the Day 21 and Day 35 mark.
 Ovulating late in the cycle doesn’t mean you’re infertile, but it does say that you don’t know when your next menstrual cycle will happen.

 What Are the Causes of Late Ovulation?

-There are several causes linking late ovulation in women, but the most common ones are:
+There are several causes linking late ovulation in women.
+Here we talk about some of the most common reasons for late ovulation:

 Stress is one of the leading causes of menstrual disorders in women.
 Be it physical, emotional, or mental, stress is bad for you, and it’s not just with regards to fertility or hormonal health.

 2. Thyroid Disorders

 The pituitary gland is responsible for creating hormones that make a woman fertile and ready for conception.
 Thyroid disorders like hyperthyroidism or hypothyroidism affect this natural process, thus causing problems with ovulation.
 Hyperprolactinemia (excessive secretion of hormone prolactin) can also result in irregular periods which may affect your ovulation cycle.

 Breastfeeding lowers fertility in women since the body is busy producing prolactin for more breast milk.
 It’s normal for nursing moms not to have any periods or undergo menstrual cycles when they breastfeed.